Philadelphia mayor seeks measures to prevent building collapses

 On Wednesday, a building under demolition in downtown Philadelphia collapsed onto a neighboring building that housed a Salvation Army Thrift Store.
 At the time, the store was filled with shoppers and staff.

-Six people were killed and 14 were injured, including a 61-year-old woman listed as being in critical condition.
-Authorities said the building that was being demolished had housed an X-rated book and video store.
+Six people were killed and 14 people were injured, including a 61-year-old woman listed as being in critical condition.

 One victim who plans to sue is Nadine White, 54, a mother of three and a clerk working at the thrift store when chunks of concrete came raining down on her, burying her in the rubble, her lawyer Robert Mongeluzzi said in preliminary court papers.